molorane/molorane/README.md

 **`Software Developer Java, Spring, Flutter`**

 My name is Mothusi a full-stack developer and content creator on programming.
-I focus on creating content on Java technology.
+I create content on Java technology.
 My video contents are not created the same way.
-I sometimes do not plan to create videos.
-I like to make my videos where I do slides presentations followed by practical demos.
+I sometimes just create videos without any prior planning.
+You can see my videos starting with slide presentations followed by practical demos.
 I sometimes host other developers to have practical coding sessions.
-I publish my content o my YouTube channel "[JavaSpace]"
+I publish all these on my YouTube channel "[JavaSpace]"

 ## 🤩 Support YouTube.
 I am constantly uploading content